Upcoming Sessions

 -

-Starting:09/20/2024 @ 08:45 AM (GMT-04:00) Eastern Time (US & Canada)Ending:09/20/2024 @ 12:00 PM (GMT-04:00) Eastern Time (US & Canada)Type:Single-day Session -
+Starting:12/04/2024 @ 12:00 PM (GMT-05:00) Eastern Time (US & Canada)Ending:12/04/2024 @ 01:30 PM (GMT-05:00) Eastern Time (US & Canada)Type:Single-day Session -

-Starting:09/24/2024 @ 12:00 PM (GMT-04:00) Eastern Time (US & Canada)Ending:09/24/2024 @ 01:30 PM (GMT-04:00) Eastern Time (US & Canada)Type:Single-day Session
+Starting:12/05/2024 @ 08:45 AM (GMT-05:00) Eastern Time (US & Canada)Ending:12/05/2024 @ 12:00 PM (GMT-05:00) Eastern Time (US & Canada)Type:Single-day Session

 See All Upcoming Sessions

-Data Visualization and Storytelling for Public Health Professionals: How to Present your Data in Meaningful and Impactful Ways Note: This is a live webinar on September 24, 2024, from 12:00 pm-1:30 pm ET.
-Participants will use Zoom to join.
+Data Visualization and Storytelling for Public Health Professionals: How to Present your Data in Meaningful and Impactful Ways Note: This is a recording of a live webinar held on September 24, 2024.
 Training Overview: Data visualization and storytelling are powerful tools that can help you make sense of your data, as well as to communicate data insights, guide decision-making and persuade others.
 This webinar provides an introduction to the essential principles of data visualization and data storytelling.
 Participants will learn to transform data into compelling narratives and persuasive arguments, tailor visualizations for a specific audience, and avoid the most common data visualization and storytelling mistakes.
 About the Presenter: Dr. Amy Patterson (PhD, MHS) is an experienced public health practitioner and educator, with 20 years of experience in health communication, mixed methods research, program evaluation, and public health pedagogy.
 She received an MHS in International Health from the Johns Hopkins Bloomberg School of Public Health and a PhD in Behavioral Science and Health Education from Emory University.
 Dr. Patterson has worked with organizations such as The U.S. Centers for Disease Control and Prevention, The Carter Center, Save the Children, the DeKalb County Board of Health (Georgia), Global Dialogues, and Catholic Relief Services on projects in Atlanta, Mali, Nigeria and Ethiopia related to HIV, childhood immunization, malaria, refugee and migrant health, maternal and reproductive health, and neglected tropical diseases.
 Dr. Patterson joined the faculty of Agnes Scott College, in Decatur, GA, in 2013 to take on the leadership of their undergraduate major in Public Health.
 During her tenure at Agnes Scott College, she has contributed significantly the development and implementation of the college’s signature initiative, SUMMIT, which integrates global learning, leadership development, digital proficiency, and preparation for professional success throughout the curriculum and co-curriculum.
 As part of SUMMIT, she has taught workshops on Data Storytelling with Tableau, and Microsoft Excel: Beyond the Basics.
 She also coordinates a funded internship program for public health students, and facilitates an annual series of workshops on Professional Success in Public Health for Public Health majors and minors.
 Dr. Patterson volunteers regularly with the Atlanta Area Evaluation Association’s Pro Bono Evaluation program, providing evaluation support to local non-profits.
 She is deeply committed to public health capacity-building in all aspects of her work.
-CERTIFICATE: The course contains three modules: a module for pre-webinar questions, a module to access the webinar, and an evaluation module.
-After accessing the three modules, learners will earn a certificate of completion.
+CERTIFICATE: The course contains two modules: a module to access the webinar, and an evaluation and resources module.
+After accessing the two modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more

 Note: This is a recording of a webinar held on September 16, 2021.
 Which data and tools can help us determine patterns of unfair differences and drive equitable solutions?
 This presentation will introduce a range of actionable tools, applied nationally to indicate vulnerability at the nexus of climate change, health, and equity.
 Equity is deeply connected to all health issues, and climate risks are exacerbating these problems.
 How can we promote interventions which maximize co-benefits and holistically foster well-being?
 This session will explore socioeconomic risks and correlate them to disaster risk.
 Are there links between flood risk hotspots and other geographic factors which exacerbate disadvantaged communities?
 Where are there vulnerable populations located in high storm surge zones?
 Households with severe cost burden are less likely to have savings to prepare for, stay safe during, and recover from hurricanes and environmental hazards.
 With COVID-19 intersecting with hurricane season, we have seen the dramatic interactions and cascading impacts of dual disasters.
 How can we bring these issues to light and drive positive change in our most susceptible areas?
 We will share how the Florida and Georgia Hurricane Response Hubs have been promoting data-driven leverage to prioritize resources and support.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
 About the Trainer Keren Bolter, PhD is Arcadis’s Urban and Coastal Resiliency expert.
 She leads climate change initiatives which focus on communication that translates information to action.
 Her experience includes creating and teaching about risk mapping tools which foster data-driven decision-making and collaboration.
 Dr. Bolter’s background in climate research utilizes LIDAR elevation, storm surge, and groundwater data.
 Her analyses overlay assets, health data, and socioeconomic data to determine the consequences of climate-related shocks and stressors.
 She has presented her models and research via 2 TEDx talks, and on NBC, PBS, National Geographic and more.
 Dr. Bolter conducts benefit cost analyses for pre-disaster mitigation to support funding.
 Her efforts for funding infrastructure resilience have led the development of successful grant applications that led to a cumulative award total of over $85M.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more